-32 Years Ago: Black Sabbath Release Their Only Album With Ian Gillan, ‘Born Again’
+40 Years Ago: Black Sabbath Releases Their Only Album With Ian Gillan

-In August 1983, Black Sabbath released Born Again, their 11th album and the only one to feature former Deep Purple singer Ian Gillan.
-But this intriguing rock ‘n’ roll match-up was not fated to last.
-There was certainly every reason for excitement, given Sabbath’s glorious resurrection behind Ozzy Osbourne‘s first replacement, Ronnie James Dio.
-Gillan’s career was more impressive than Dio’s, as were his album sales and, in its equally spectacular way, his voice.
+There was certainly reason for excitement, given Sabbath's resurrection behind Ozzy Osbourne's first replacement, Ronnie James Dio.
+Gillan's career was more impressive than Dio's, as were his album sales and, in its equally spectacular way, his voice.

 Still, the demons that had been consuming Black Sabbath over the past few years loomed heavily over guitarist Tony Iommi, bassist Geezer Butler and drummer Bill Ward like the grim reaper.
 Whether you want to blame the baggage or just incompatibility with Gillan, the bottom line: Born Again was no Heaven and Hell.

 Some fans found things to like about the pile-driving opening number "Trashed" or the cleverly worded "Disturbing the Priest," but others took issue with everything else – from the clunky songwriting drudgery of "Zero the Hero" and "Keep It Warm" to the LP's wind-tunnel production and its famously heinous cover art.

 Listen to Ian Gillan Perform 'Trashed' With Black Sabbath